 We have and may in the future enter into hedging transactions, which may expose us to risks associated with such transactions.
 We may utilize instruments such as forward contracts and interest rate swaps, caps, collars and floors to seek to hedge against fluctuations in the relative values of our portfolio positions and amounts due under our credit facilities from changes in market interest rates.
 Use of these hedging instruments may include counterparty credit risk.
 Utilizing such hedging instruments does not eliminate the possibility of fluctuations in the values of such positions and amounts due under our credit facilities or prevent losses if the values of such positions decline.
-However, such hedging can establish other positions designed to gain from those same developments, thereby offsetting the decline in the value of such portfolio positions.
-Such hedging transactions may also limit the opportunity for gain if the values of the underlying portfolio positions should increase.
+However, such hedging transactions may also limit the opportunity for gain if the values of the underlying portfolio positions should increase.
 Moreover, it may not be possible to hedge against an interest rate fluctuation that is so generally anticipated that we are not able to enter into a hedging transaction at an acceptable price.